 This article is dedicated to documenting methods of performing drive imaging (also called bare metal backups, or disk cloning).
 Drive imaging is a complete copy of all information on a drive, necessary to restore all of the data or entire operating system on a drive to the same state it was when the image was created.
 This is different from imaging a partition, where one is making a copy of an individual partition that resides on a drive, or backing up individual files and folders.

-Please read all of this article and understand what you are doing before proceeding.
-Improperly executing a command can result in complete data loss.
+Please ensure you are comfortable with the information discussed before proceeding.
+Improperly executing a command may result in partial or complete data loss.

 sudo fdisk -l